mifhud/copy-for-context/README.md

 # Copy for Context

-A VS Code extension that efficiently copies selected files as markdown with syntax highlighting and minimized content—perfect for sharing code context in documentation, issues, or chat applications.
+A VS Code extension that efficiently copies selected files as markdown with syntax highlighting and minimized content—perfect for sharing code context in chat applications.

 ## Features